shonfeder/dune.wiki-fork/Dune-Pkg-Roadmap.md

 simplifies management of the compiler toolchain considerably.
-Supporting the relocatable compiler in Dune enables us to build the compiler like a regular package, making it easy to cache and share compilers, speeding up project initialization when using cached compilers and unlocking a simplification of the dune packagement management architecture.
+Supporting the relocatable compiler in Dune enables us to build the compiler like a regular package, making it easy to cache and share compilers, speeding up project initialisation when using cached compilers and unlocking a simplification of the dune package management architecture.

 **Target completion**: Q2 of 2026